An Excerpt from David, the Scribbler: A Diary of Death Drive

 He has published fiction in Ambit, Atticus Review, and Chicago Literati, scholarly articles in Comparative Literature Studies, Journal of Narrative Theory, and American Journal of Psychoanalysis, and translations in The New Yorker, Los Angeles Review of Books, and Lapham’s Quarterly.
 He is editor of In the Land of Happy Tears: Yiddish Tales for Modern Times (Delacorte, 2018), a collection of stories for children, and recently published a series of personal essays in Public Seminar about growing up on the ethnic and cultural margins of Los Angeles.

-Latest posts by David Stromberg (see all)
+Also by David Stromberg (see all)

 - Editorial Afterward to Isaac Bashevis Singer’s “The Pass” - October 26, 2020